Grace Coolidge: Illness and departure

 Coolidge was afflicted with kidney disease in February 1928, which became apparent when she collapsed after an especially strenuous reception.
 She was secretly taken to the National Naval Medical Center to receive x-rays and a cystoscopy, which revealed that her right kidney was enlarged, infected, obstructed, and out of place.
 Coolidge spent the following weeks in considerable pain.
 At its worst, her husband feared that the illness would kill her.
 Coolidge stayed in her sky parlor as she slowly recovered, resenting the boredom and the rules imposed upon her by the doctors.
 Calvin Coolidge's own health declined with a weak heart and severe asthma and she watched over his activity to keep his health problems a secret from the press, advocating for him to have a lighter schedule.
 The Coolidges relocated to Brule, Wisconsin, for the summer to recuperate, and stayed until September.
 Coolidge also had to go to her mother, who was at the end of her life.

-In the final months of her husband's presidency, the Coolidges spent their time on Sapelo Island and in Mountain Lake, Florida.
-The Coolidges left the White House on March 4, 1929.
-After years of declining to speak over the radio, Coolidge finally took the microphone after her husband broadcast his farewell address to deliver her own brief message: "Good-bye, folks".
+In the final months of her husband's presidency, the Coolidges spent their time on Sapelo Island, Georgia and in Mountain Lake, Florida.
+They left the White House on March 4, 1929.
+After years of declining to speak on the radio, Coolidge finally took the microphone after her husband broadcast his farewell address to deliver her own brief message: "Good-bye, folks".